Nutanhat

-Nutanhat is a village in Mongalkote CD block in Katwa subdivision of Purba Bardhaman district in the state of West Bengal, India.
+Nutanhat is a census town in Mongalkote CD block in Katwa subdivision of Purba Bardhaman district in the state of West Bengal, India.

 Geography

 Physical features

 The Kunur, one of the main tributaries of the Ajay, joins the Ajay near Nutanhat.

 CD block HQ

 The headquarters of Mongalkote CD block are located at Nutanhat.

 Urbanisation

 88.44% of the population of Katwa subdivision live in the rural areas.
 Only 11.56% of the population live in the urban areas.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India Nutanhat had a total population of 5,349, of which 2,738 (51%) were males and 2,611 (49%) were females.
 Population below 6 years was 587.
 The total number of literates in Nutanhat was 3,328 (69.89% of the population over 6 years).